Photo credit (Portrait, top): Jeongseon Han.

 When I was 17, a serious diving accident left me in a coma, with multiple traumatic injuries, including severe spinal and back injuries.
 Emergency medical interventions saved my life, but I was left with substantial pain and disability and no clear guidance as to how to address these issues.

 Following the standard “more is better” tenet, I tried every physical rehabilitation and alternative healing modality possible.
 I pushed my way through college, working physically demanding jobs along the way.
 With some student aid and arts funding I backpacked through Europe and returned to the states a public art activist while finishing my degree.

 Shortly thereafter, things started to break down.
 I was only 22 but exhausted beyond my abilities.
-So, giving up plans to bicycle across the country… I instead… began a Masters Degree!
+I gave up plans to bicycle across the country, and instead began a Masters Degree.
 The day after defending my Master’s Thesis I could not walk.